Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Doubling or tripling the recipe?
 Use multiple baking dishes so potatoes can cook evenly and become slightly crispy.

 - Store: Keep leftovers in the refrigerator up to 5 days.
+Or use them to make a breakfast sweet potato hash.

 - Meal prep: Cut up potato cubes, then keep them submerged in a bowl of water in the fridge.
 This prevents browning, and will also help make your potatoes crispy when you cook them.
 Drain and pat dry before roasting.